gtzilla/web-router.js/README.md

 ### Convenience, Simple Declarations

-If you don't need any `RegExp` support in your route or hooks, you can use the second argument of the `WebRouter` constructor to declare routes.
+If you don't need any `RegExp` support in your route or hooks, you can use the first argument of the `WebRouter` constructor to declare routes.

 ```javascript
 const router = new WebRouter({